Who Can Be a Guardian

 - The person has been suspended or disbarred from the practice of law, accounting, or any other profession that involves the management of money and requires a state license.

 - The person has committed a crime of domestic violence, abuse, neglect, exploitation, isolation, or abandonment of a child, spouse, parent, or other adult.
-The court may appoint a person who has committed such a crime if the court finds it is in the best interest of the ward to appoint that person the guardian.
+The court may appoint someone who has committed such a crime if the court finds it is in the best interest of the protected person to appoint that person the guardian.

 If two people agree to share the duties of a guardian, they can file one set of papers to ask the court to be appointed co-guardians.